May 18, 2016

 jump toRECIPE

 When I made porchetta I ensured that I had plenty of leftovers to make some sandwiches.
-Succulent porchetta meat is mixed with broccolini, sautéed onions and provolone cheese then steamed with a little beer to serve this sandwich cheesesteak style.
+Slices of succulent porchetta meat, a boneless roast pork are mixed with broccolini, sautéed onions and provolone cheese then steamed with a little beer to serve this sandwich cheesesteak style.
 It is one beautiful, delicious mess piled into a crisp roll for a play on Philadelphia’s famous roast pork sandwiches.
 The flavorful roast Italian porchetta is a great substitute for classic roast pork.

 You can get the recipe for homemade porchetta here.
 But if you don’t feel like making it yourself (it is fairly time consuming), then you can pick some up at some specialty stores or butcher shops.
 If you’re in LA then Gjusta in Venice has some great porchetta!